 CBD has a wide range of effects, which we will go over in a moment.
 Let’s start with how CBD works to produce these effects.

 The human body also naturally produces a variety of cannabinoids.
 These cannabinoids produced by the human body are called endocannabinoids.
-Cannabinoids are considered signaling molecules.
+Endocannabinoids are considered signaling molecules.
 This means that they relay signals from the brain to individual cells.
 They are part of a larger system known as the endocannabinoid system.
-This system includes not only the cannabinoid chemicals but also cannabinoid receptors, or microscopic pockets on the surface of cells throughout your body with which cannabinoids interact.
+This system includes not only the cannabinoid chemicals but also cannabinoid receptors, or microscopic pockets on the surface of cells throughout your body with which endocannabinoids interact.

 What Are CBD’s Effects?

 The ECS is responsible for regulating a very wide variety of bodily functions.
 Its job is to keep health in balance.
 When the brain detects that something has gone out of balance, it produces endocannabinoids to signal cells to change their behavior in such a way as to bring balance back to the system.